carlaMorral/GoogleHashCode2020/README.md

 ## Our heuristic solution

 We used a greedy approach.
-We firstly sorted the libraries based on the signup time and for each library we sorted the books based on the score of the books.
+We firstly sorted the libraries based on the signup time and the best possible score as a result of scanning the books of the libraries.
 We also controlled that the same book wasn't added more than one time.

+## A possible improovement
+What we did was to iterate through each library to add its books after having sorted the libraries based on the signup time.
+So a possible improovement would be sorting the libraries after every iteration (of a library) because the books inside the other libraries may have changed (i.e, if a book is repeated in multiple libraries)